LeMyst/WikibaseIntegrator/README.md

 login_instance.continue_oauth(oauth_callback_data='<the_callback_url_returned>')
 ```

-The method `wbi_login.OAuth1.continue_oauth()` will either prompt the user for a callback URL (normal bot runs), or it
+The `wbi_login.OAuth1.continue_oauth()` method will either ask the user for a callback URL (normal bot execution) or
-will take a parameter so in the case of WBI being used as a backend for e.g. a web app, where the callback will provide
+take a parameter.
+Thus, in the case where WBI is used as a backend for a web application for example, the callback will
-the authentication information directly to the backend and so no copy and paste of the callback URL is required.
+provide the authentication information directly to the backend and thus no copy and paste of the callback URL is needed.

 ### Login with a bot password ###